outcomesinsights/loadmop/README.md

     - loadmop isn't (yet) cool enough to actually create the database for you
 - Download the [OMOP Vocabulary Files](http://vocabbuild.omop.org/vocabulary-release) and unzip them to some directory.
 I recommend you use the restricted files since they include CPT codes and other useful vocabularies.
 - cd into the clone of this repo
+- run `bundle install` to make sure you have all the needed dependencies installed
+- run `bundle exec sequelizer update_gemfile` to ensure your Gemfile has the right database gem
 - You'll probably want to just run `./bin/loadmop create_vocab_database /path/to/directory/holding/unzipped/files`
     - This runs all the steps for creating the vocabulary database, namely
         - Creating the proper tables